avatsaev/ai-work-notes-knowlege-extractor/README.md

 docker compose up milvus/docker-compose.yml -d
 ```

+- rename `.env.example` to `.env` and add your OPENAI Key

-- populat the milvus databse from a md file, each note must be in the following format, separated by at least 3 dashes, example:
+- populate the milvus database from a .md file that contains all your notes, each note must be in the following format, separated by at least 3 dashes, example:

 ```md